Getting Started with our Tasmota Products

 3. Click "Configure MQTT" and fill in the following details:

-4. Host - The IP address of you MQTT instance.
-(Starting on Tasmota 12.1.1, you can use homeassistant.local).
+1. Host - The IP address of you MQTT instance; you can find this in Settings → System → Network

 Connecting Tasmota to HomeAssistant